deletedcu/angular-demo/projects/project-04-vending-machine/README.md

 [![General Assembly Logo](https://camo.githubusercontent.com/1a91b05b8f4d44b5bbfb83abac2b0996d8e26c92/687474703a2f2f692e696d6775722e636f6d2f6b6538555354712e706e67)](https://generalassemb.ly/education/web-development-immersive)

-# Vending Machine Kata: Drinking the ngCola?
+# Vending Machine Exercise: Drinking the ngCola?

 ## Introduction

 In this exercise you will build the brains of a vending machine.
-It will accept money, maintain inventory, and dispense products.
-All the things that you might expect a vending machine to accomplish.
+It will accept money, maintain inventory, and dispense products — all the things that you might expect a vending machine to do.

-The point of this kata is to provide a larger than trivial exercise that will enhance your understanding of Typescript and Angular 2.
+The point of this exercise is to to enhance your understanding of TypeScript and Angular 2.
 A significant portion of the effort will be in determining how to create your components and interact with the provided Angular services for managing communication across components and external API calls.

 ## Setup